 The insertion point is on the distal surface of the scaphoid tubercle, at the edge of the scaphotrapezial joint.

 Using a drill guide or protective sleeve, a threaded guide wire is inserted at the confirmed entry point directed angled 45 degrees dorsally, and 45 degrees medially, along with the mid-axis of the scaphoid.

 The position of the wire should be as perpendicular as possible to the fracture line but it may not be possible in oblique fractures.

-Entry is from distal point and should not pierce the proximal cortex of the scaphoid.
+Entry is from the distal point and should not pierce the proximal cortex of the scaphoid.

-In next step, screw length is measured by either of following methods
+In the next step, screw length is measured by either of the following methods

 - Take another guide wire of the same length and place its tip onto the bone at the insertion point.
 The difference in length between the protruding ends of the two wires indicates the length.